- Academic Affairs

 (410) 706-3098 | email@example.com

-Virginia Rowthorn, JD, LLM (Global Health Law) is executive director of University of Maryland, Baltimore's Center for Global Education Initiatives and an adjunct professor in the Law & Health Care Program at the University of Maryland Francis King Carey School of Law.
+Virginia Rowthorn, JD, LLM (Global Health Law), is executive director of University of Maryland, Baltimore's Center for Global Education Initiatives and an adjunct professor in the Law and Health Care Program at the University of Maryland Francis King Carey School of Law.
 In her role as executive director, she manages the interprofessional activities of the campuswide center that focus on community-engaged research and service projects in international and U.S. settings.

-Rowthorn was managing director of the Law & Health Care Program for 10 years and served as co-director of the Center for Education Initiatives for three years before becoming executive director.
+Rowthorn was managing director of the Law and Health Care Program for 10 years and served as co-director of the Center for Education Initiatives for three years before becoming executive director.
 Rowthorn teaches the Health Law Practice Workshop at the law school and Global Health Law for the University of Maryland, Baltimore Graduate School.
 She has led national workshops and written articles and book chapters on legal barriers to reverse innovation and bi-directional learning as well as on topics relating to global education such as competencies, service learning, and program development.
-Rowthorn is on the Board of the Consortium of Universities for Global Health and an ex officio member of the Canadian Coalition for Global Health Research.
+Rowthorn is on the Board of the Consortium of Universities for Global Health and is an ex-officio member of the Canadian Coalition for Global Health Research.
 Rowthorn is the lead on the Maryland Carey Law collaboration with Chancellor College Faculty of Law in Malawi.

 Lori Edwards, Senior Director ▾